aakash960/practice/Readme.md

-#Hello Aakash lets learn about git and github
+#Hello Aakash lets learn about git and github uses
 here I am doing some changes and merging with the main branch